360 degree view of CO2

 Environmental science researchers at UEA have played prominent roles in establishing carbon budgets.
 Their work on increasing knowledge on the trends in global emissions and sinks of carbon is crucial for maintaining an accurate understanding of the evolution of the world’s climate, determining meaningful targets for reductions in carbon emissions, and providing early warning of weakening in the efficiency of carbon sinks.

-UEA researchers have led high profile studies showing the sensitivity of the ocean carbon sink to climate, particularly in the remote Southern Ocean and North Atlantic, and demonstrated that it is possible to accurately observe the carbon flux in an ocean basin using instrumented commercial vessels.
+UEA researchers have led high profile studies showing the sensitivity of the ocean carbon sink to climate, particularly in the remote Southern Ocean, and demonstrated that it is possible to accurately observe the carbon flux in an ocean basin using instrumented commercial vessels.

 Photo: D Bakker: Gale force winds promote air‐sea carbon dioxide (CO2) exchange over the Southern Ocean during research cruise JR239 on the RRS James Clark Ross.

 This effort supports a better public understanding of climate change, and how the carbon cycle is affecting it.
-It has contributed to evidence that has led to a strengthening of the UK emissions reductions target for 2050 from 60 to 80% in 2008, a target that is part of the UK Climate Change Act and at the core of the 5-year UK carbon budgets.
+It has contributed to evidence that has informed the text underlying the Paris Agreement and the UK Net Zero emissions reductions target for 2050, which is now in the UK Climate Change Act.
 Prof. Le Quéré is now part of the Committee on Climate Change that advises the UK government on emissions targets.

 The global carbon budget research is highly cited by influential opinion sources, including the Intergovernmental Panel on Climate Change.
 The IPCC was awarded the Nobel Peace prize in 2007.
 It is the scientific evidence at the base of the 2015 Paris Agreement on climate change.
 UEA is the university that has made the most substantial and sustained contribution to the IPCC across disciplines.